np4652/CustomecookieAuth/README.md

 This project demonstrates a custom approach to cookie-based authorization in .NET Core, offering an alternative to the built-in Identity system.
 By leveraging .NET Core's middleware architecture, this solution provides a lightweight and flexible way to manage user authentication and authorization using cookies.

 # Key Features:
+    1. Authorization Policy: Define custom authorization policies to control access to resources within the application.

+    2. User Management: Manage user sessions, authentication, and authorization without relying on the ASP.NET Core Identity framework.

-Sample Application: Includes a sample application demonstrating how to integrate custom cookie-based authorization into a .NET Core web application.
+    3. <b>Sample Application:<b/> Includes a sample application demonstrating how to integrate custom cookie-based authorization into a .NET Core web application.

 # Usage: